Jason960028/cs-3500/README.md

 # Things updated since last commit

-	More tests added to the Valid token rule.
+	More tests added to the FormulaSyntaxTests
-	Update Program Overview.
+	Comments added on some tests

 # Time Expenditures: